Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Proofs

 Here we restate the results in the main text and give their proofs.
 In addition to the notation used in the main text, we define: \begin{itemize} \item $\logm(y)= \min(-\log(y), 0)$, for all $ y > 0$.
 Moreover, we will sometimes write $\logm^2(y)$ to mean $(\logm(y))^2$ \item For $x \in \R^d$, $\|x\|_{\infty}=\max_{j} |x_j| $ and $\|x \|$ the Euclidean norm of $x$ and similarly with $\|x^{(m)}\|_{\infty}$ and $\|x^{(m)}\|$. \item For $f: \R^k \to \R$ bounded, $\| f \|_{\infty}=\sup_{x} |f(x)|$. \item To avoid an explosion of constants, we sometimes follow \cite{Fundamentals} and write $a \lesssim b$ to mean that $a \leq C b$ for some constant $0 < C < \infty$.
 We note that in the proof of Theorem \ref{Thm:DensityResult}, $C$ might depend on the dimension $d$.
 We write $a \asymp b$, if $a \lesssim b$ and $b \lesssim a$. \item We denote marginal distributions with a superscript, such as $p_{\theta^*}^{(m)}(x^{m})$, but we will write conditional densities without superscript, e.g, $p_{\theta^*}(x^{-(m)}\mid x^{(m)})$. \item We will abbreviate $\Prob(M=m\mid X=x)$ with $\Prob(M=m\mid x)$ and similarly for $\Prob(M=m\mid X^{(m)}=x^{(m)})$. \end{itemize}

 Before presenting our proofs, we quickly discuss an important implication of the MAR condition in Assumption \ref{asm_true_MDM}.
-As discussed in \cite{näf2024goodimputationmarmissingness} and also discussed in Section \ref{Sec_Motivating}, non-monotonic MAR in dimensions $d > 2$ allows for almost arbitrary distribution shifts and can lead to identifiably issues.
-However, one particularly important implication of MAR, which will be the basis of much of our result, is that for any $\theta \in \Theta$,
+As discussed in \cite{näf2024goodimputationmarmissingness} and also discussed in Section \ref{Sec_Motivating}, non-monotone MAR in dimensions $d > 2$ allows for almost arbitrary distribution shifts and can lead to identifiably issues.
+However, a particularly important implication of MAR, which will be the basis of much of our result, is that for any $\theta \in \Theta$,

 This is crucial, as without this condition, $\Prob(M=m \mid x^{(m)})$ depends on $\theta^*$, even if $\Prob(M=m \mid x)$ does not.
 In other words, even under our assumption that $\Prob(M=m \mid X)$ is fixed and not influenced by the choice of $\theta$, this will no longer be true for $\Prob(M=m \mid x^{(m)})$ under MNAR.